 To clarify, the AD102 GPU could refer to more than one graphics card.
 The full-fledged GPU is rumored to be found inside the high-end RTX 4090 Ti, although the name is yet to be confirmed — some sources say that Nvidia might want to resurrect the Titan RTX for this model.
 Cut-down versions of AD102 could be found inside the RTX 4090 and the RTX 4080 Ti.

 However, according to Greymon55, we can only expect to see the RTX 4090 this year, and the Ti models — if they are more than just a rumor — won’t appear on the market until sometime in 2023.
-An earlier source based on the Chiphell forum suggests that the 450-watt version of the RTX 4090 will be the first card to be released, and the 600-watt version is still up in the air.
+An earlier source based on the Chiphell forum suggests that the 450-watt version of the

 Nvidia itself still remains quite tight-lipped about its next-gen “Ada Lovelace” generation of GPUs, so everything we know about the AD102 graphics processor is mostly the result of piecing together various rumors.
 The rumored AD102-300-A1, which translates to RTX 4090, is said to come with 24GB of memory and a clock speed of up to 2.8GHz.

 Much has been said about the alleged performance of the card, with some leaks implying that the lineup might even reach 3GHz when overclocked, while others report on the massive performance boost versus the RTX 3090.
 Recent whispers indicate that the RTX 4090 may bring twice the performance of the RTX 3090 in a 4K gaming scenario.
 Of course, all of this also means that the GPU may be exceptionally power-hungry.